ellakoa/postcard-poem/content/posts/silent-footsteps.md

   the sun rises peeping through the trees.
 poem: |-
   The morning was gentle, kind
-  easing the night from the mind.
+  easing the wool from the mind.

   Strolling amidst the violet-blue silent footsteps are wet with dew.

-  Sunlight slips between trees
+  Sunlight slips between the trees
-  gold slowly drips from their leaves.
+  Gold drips from budding leaves.

-  Early mists hover, then break
+  Early mists hover, then lift
-  A subtle warmth eases aches.
+  around me, a subtle warmth drifts

   Looking up towards the sky
   a flock of birds pass by,

-  and with the birds, my spirits soar awake and restored.
+  and with the birds, my spirits soar
+  I am awake and restored.
 alignPoemLeft: false
+removePostcardPadding: true
 address: |-
   Silent Footsteps
   The Blue Field